capricieuxV/rvinci/README.md

 ## PSM position adjustment
 - Changed the json file for MTMR-PSM1-MTML-PSM2-Teleop
 - Translational postion of PSM1 & PSM2 were +0.2 & -0.2 before, now it is +0.1440 & -0.1410 (based on how we wet up the hardware)

-## Untar calibration.tar file and there will be 'left.yaml' and 'right.yaml'
-## Move the two .yaml files to /home/<user>/catkin_ws/src/cisst-saw/sawIntuitiveResearchKit/share/jhu-daVinci